bigskysoftware/htmx-extensions/src/safe-nonce/README.md

 2. Set the hx-ext attribute in the body tag of all full page requests to `safe-nonce`
 3. Generate a truly random nonce value on each server response
 4. Return the random nonce in your CSP response header or in a CSP meta tag
-5. Return a htmx-config meta tag to set inlineScriptNonce to your nonce at the top of your page head (Note that htmx only reads the first htmx-config meta tag in the page so move it as high as you can)
+5. Return a htmx-config meta tag to set safeInlineScriptNonce to your nonce at the top of your page head (Note that htmx only reads the first htmx-config meta tag in the page so move it as high as you can)
 6. Return the `HX-Nonce` response header set to the value of your random nonce
 7. Update all inline script tags you trust to include `nonce="{random-nonce}"` attribute
 8. Use developer tools to test your website loads without CSP warnings in console output